ShZil/network-utilities/Scanner/README.md

 [12:56] Need to work on rendering opacity given by `Live ICMP`.

-[12:57] Add Configuration, mostly for TCP Ports and Trace Route, but also for the Sweeps’ repeats.
+[12:57] Add Configuration, mostly for TCP Ports and Trace Route, but also for the Sweeps' repeats.
 Centeralised data structure to store Configuration data?
 Export that data into the saved `.scan` files as well.

 [12:58] Rename `Traceroute` to `Trace Route`.